yashasvimisra2798/Artificial_Intelligence_Cookbook/Contribution.md

   Add a link to the readme for your resources.

 * Add the projects in the relevant folders and add a link for the same in the readme.

+* The projects should have well documented code and along with it write a short article explaing the purpose of your project.